K1zum1/K1zum1/README.md

 <!-- <a href="#"><img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=K1zum1&theme=dark&hide_border=false&include_all_commits=false&count_private=true&layout=compact" height="200px" alt="Most used languages"></a> -->

-#### Hello, I'm Jay – a Canadian who may or may not code from time to time.
+#### Hello, I'm Jay – a UC Berkeley junior who may or may not code from time to time

 #### Currently taking:

 - **CS 188: Introduction to Artificial Intelligence** — exploring how smart machines learn, think, and decide.
 - **INFO 289: Public Interest Cybersecurity** — protecting what matters most in the digital world.

 #### Career aspirations?
-To become a cybersecurity consultant or project manager.
+To become a consultant or project manager in cybersecurity

 ---